tapyu/to-rm-courses/optmization-theory/README.md

     1. [CVXPY (Python)][10]
     1. [Convex.jl (Julia)][11]

-1. [`ncvx`][18]: A `python` package for modeling and solving problems with convex objectives and decision variables from a nonconvex set.
+1. [`ncvx`][18]: A `python` package for modeling and solving problems with convex objectives and decision variables from a nonconvex set (from the Stanford University Convex Optimization Group, cvxgrp).

 1. [Optimization Problem Types][16]